 Audiobook Shorts by P.E.
 Rowe

 This is a new and speculative project, inspired by my regular visits to the best futurism podcast/video channel out there, Science & Futurism with Isaac Arthur (SFIA).
 I'm going to try and write a fictional story each week based on the theme for the week on the SFIA podcast and produce it as an audiobook short/video.
 I have no idea what will result, but if some good stories come out of it and people like them, I'll keep producing them and post them here as well as on video sharing platforms.
-Stories are linked below.
+Access full stories below.

 I took a hiatus from writing sci-fi during my MFA program.
 As much as I love the genre, it just didn't mesh with the personal and artistic lessons I was trying to learn through the MFA grind.
 Over the past few years, I've been ruminating on a series of sci-fi novels, the first of which is forthcoming (The Lifeboat, hopefully summer or fall 2022).
 More so than my Last Horizon series, this series takes itself a little more seriously and attempts to stay more in the realm of hard sci-fi than my earlier stories.
 And being a writer, not a physicist (or scientist of any kind for that matter), I needed a lot of help with many of the concepts portrayed in the story.
 I was lucky to find Science and Futurism with Isaac Arthur, which would easily be one of my favorite YouTube channels even if I didn't write sci-fi.
 Isaac's ability to grasp, explain, and -- even more impressively -- frame very difficult concepts in science in ways that are entertaining and easy-to-follow helped to make research for my latest space adventure much more approachable than it would otherwise have been.
 So this project -- writing a fictional story of the week based on Isaac's topic -- I'm hoping will be a way to keep the fictional juices flowing while offering up an homage at the same time.